How long does it take to train an Elephant Random Walk: Introduction

 where $(\hat{B}(t))_{t\geq 0}$ is the noise-reinforced Brownian motion with parameter $p$.
 We emphasize that the convergence in (\ref{ERW scaling limit diffusive 1}) is valid for any positive compact interval bounded away from $0$. \end{proposition}

 We now dwell on a simple observation about the right-hand side of (\ref{ERW scaling limit diffusive 1}), which is at the origin of this study.
-The additional term of order $t^{2p-1}$ in (\ref{ERW scaling limit diffusive 1}), compared to (\ref{intro diffusive ERW}), comes from the training we imposed on the elephant.
+The additional correction term of order $t^{2p-1}$ in (\ref{ERW scaling limit diffusive 1}), compared to (\ref{intro diffusive ERW}), comes from the training we imposed on the elephant.
 We note that if $p<1/2$, this correction term vanishes as $t$ grows larger.
-We refer to such an elephant as \textit{rebellious}, as it quickly forgets its initial training.
+We refer to such an elephant as rebellious, as it quickly forgets its initial training.
 At the opposite for $p>1/2$, the correction term diverges as $t\rightarrow\infty$, but remains negligible compared to the standard deviation of the noise-reinforced Brownian motion.
-In this case, the elephant retains the influence of its training for a long time, and we call it \textit{docile}.
+In this case, the elephant retains the influence of its training for a long time, and we call it docile.
 Since $\hat{B}$ is recurrent at the origin, the previous argument implies that, for every $p \in (0, 3/4)$, the limiting process in (\ref{ERW scaling limit diffusive 1}) also remains recurrent at the origin.
-Now recall, the law of the iterated logarithm for the noise-reinforced Brownian motion (see Equation (4) in \cite{universality})